Nikon Group Slavery and Human Trafficking Statement for the fiscal year ended March 2023

 For employees, we have internal as well as regional or local external hotline(s) by which they are able to report if they become aware of an actual or potential violation of the Nikon Code of Conduct.
 Our employees can use the hotline(s) anonymously.

 In our supply chain, we request our procurement partners to comply with the Nikon CSR Procurement Standards, which is explicitly mentioned in the basic transaction agreement.
 For important tier 1 procurement partners that account for the top 80% of transaction volume, we implement CSR assessments (self-assessment survey) once every three years.
 For procurement partners that are determined to be critical or high risk, we conduct third-party audits and take corrective action if needed for supply chain risks, including modern slavery and human trafficking.

 In light of conflict mineral issues, we endeavour to prevent human rights violations, such as modern slavery and human trafficking, through implementing our Responsible Minerals Sourcing Policy and conducting investigations of our product components on usage and supply chain of mineral resource.
-In FY2021, we conducted a survey concerning cobalt use in some of the products, in addition to the ongoing 3TG* surveys towards products of all Business Units.
+In FY2022, regarding the cobalt survey, we expanded the survey scope and conducted surveys in four business unit in addition to the ongoing 3TG* surveys towards products of all Business Units.

 f.
 Training and Capacity building related to modern slavery and human trafficking